This post may contain affiliate links. Please read our disclosure policy.

 What is Zuppa Toscana?

-If you search on line, you’ll find lots of copycat Olive Garden Zuppa Toscana recipes, all very similar to each other — but several parents at the swim meet told us our Zuppa Toscana is even better than Olive Garden!
+If you search on line, you’ll find lots of copycat Olive Garden Zuppa Toscana recipes – all very similar to each other – but we’ve been told that our recipe is even better than the soup served at Olive Garden!
 (I have to agree!)

 Here are a few of Jack’s secrets to making a Better Than Olive Garden Zuppa Toscana: